RJ/relflow/README.md

 apps and releases or write the appup files (just review the auto-genned ones, and possibly edit if needed).

+Relflow guesses whether to do a minor or patch bump of version numbers, depending on severity of modifications.
+TODO: make this configurable.

 Next step is to turn that into debs using the as-yet unreleased new tool, or just append "tar" to the relx command to deploy with tarball.

 ## relflow --help

-Relflow will guess everything, unless you specific with a command-line option.
+Relflow will guess everything, unless you specify with a command-line option.

 | Short | Long         | Type    | Description                                            |